0no-co/wonka/docs/index.md

 ## About the docs

 As mentioned in the prior section, Wonka supports not one but a couple of environments and languages.
-To accommodate for this most of the docs are written with examples and sections for TypeScript and Reason.
+To accommodate for this, most of the docs are written with examples and sections for TypeScript and Reason.

-We don't provide examples in most parts of the docs for Flow and OCaml because their respective usage is almost identical to TypeScript and Reason, so for the most part the examples mostly deal with the differences between a JavaScript and a Reason project.
+We don't provide examples in most parts of the docs for Flow and OCaml because their respective usage is almost identical to TypeScript and Reason, so for the most part the examples mostly deal with the differences between a TypeScript and a Reason project.